Items Description¶

 Custom Units¶

-Custom Units should only be used if no matching predefined Unit is available.
+Use custom units only when no matching predefined unit is available.

 The following example illustrates how to use custom units in the PDC.